-I’m skilled in technical areas such as microcontrollers, digital logic design, FPGA and robotics.
-My programming languages of choice are C++, C, Python, and System Verilog.
-I’m also familiar with technologies like Git, SVN, MATLAB, Altium Designer, and Xilinx software suite such as Vivado, Vitis and Petalinux.
+I’m skilled in areas such as digital ASIC design and emulation, microcontrollers, digital logic, FPGAs, and robotics.
+My programming languages of choice include C++, C, Python, and SystemVerilog.
+I’m also familiar with tools like Git, SVN, Helix (Perforce), MATLAB, Altium Designer, and the Xilinx suite (Vivado, Vitis, and PetaLinux).

-Last year, I was working as Firmware Development Co-op at TRIUMF, where I’ve developed and implemented a testing procedure that has reduced the verification time of newly manufactured boards by 65%.
+In 2023, I was working as Firmware Development Co-op at TRIUMF, where I’ve developed and implemented a testing procedure that has reduced the verification time of newly manufactured boards by 65%.
 I’ve also gained experience programming firmware for a Xilinx Mercury X1 board with Zynq Ultrascale FPGA.

 Before that, I was an Undergraduate Research Intern at UBC’s Molecular Mechatronics Lab, where I assisted in testing and characterizing soft and flexible touch sensors (link to paper (old version)) and developed firmware for reading input from different sensor configurations.

 As part of my extracurricular activities, I’ve been actively involved in UBC’s Uncrewed Aircraft Systems.
-Last year I co-lead the Payload subteam which comprised of around 25 members.
+In 2023, I co-lead the Payload subteam which comprised of around 25 members.
 We developed a flight controller for a GPS guided parachute system that was deployed from a drone and was supposed to deliver a water bottle to a pre determined location.
 I gained experience in PCB design, Matlab analysis, Sensor Signal Processing and Control Systems Developemnt.
 In the past I’ve worked on a variety of projects, ranging from developing the cabin interior of an air taxi to designing an automated GPS based self-driving rover.

 Apart from my academic and professional pursuits, I love playing lawn tennis, table tennis, soccer and classical piano.
 I also (try to) maintain a YouTube channel where I showcase my electronic projects.